 Since the Taliban's resurgence in 2021, Afghanistan has been thrust into an 'eerie calm', as remarked by UK parliamentarian Tobbias Elwood in 2023.
 While the absence of sensational headlines might suggest a veneer of stability, the reality for many Afghans remains fraught with uncertainty.
 Despite lofty promises of "peace" and "stability" during the 2020 peace talks, the country's tumultuous history, spanning back to the 1980s, has now culminated in the Taliban's return to power in 2021.
 The juxtaposition of superficial triumphs, such as Afghanistan's Cricket team making headlines, against the stifling oppression pervading the streets of Kabul, underscores the complex tapestry of Afghanistan's current reality.

 Beneath the surface, Afghanistan grapples with a multitude of challenges, despite travel agents cautiously resuming arrangements for visits to the country, deeming it "safe" and "stable."
-Behind closed doors, the cherished hopes and aspirations of countless Afghans have been shattered.
-Amidst the seemingly mundane sounds of songbirds and traffic, the suffocating grip of lost freedom hangs heavy, especially for marginalized groups like Christians, and Hazaras.
-The women find themselves barred from meaningful participation in society, and this is worse for Christian and Hazara women, who endure the constant pressure of persecution, facing threats of violence, rape, and forced marriages to Taliban fighters.
+Behind closed doors, the hopes and aspirations of countless Afghans have been shattered.
+Amidst the seemingly mundane sounds of songbirds and traffic, the suffocating grip of lost freedom hangs heavy, especially for marginalized Christians and other minorities such as the ethnic Hazaras.
+Adding the the tyranny, women find themselves barred from meaningful participation in society, and this is worse for Christian and Hazara women, who endure the constant pressure of persecution, facing threats of violence, rape, and forced marriages to Taliban fighters.

 In the face of such adversity, stories of resilience and perseverance emerge, offering glimmers of hope amidst the darkness.
-One such story is that of Sami and his family, who, as Christians and Hazaras, found themselves targeted by both the Taliban and criminal elements within Afghanistan.
-Fleeing their home in fear for their lives, they encountered the terrifying reality of Taliban militants releasing criminals from nearby prisons and demanding provisions from their doorstep.
+One such story is that of Sami (name changed to protect identity) and his family, who, as Christians and Hazaras, found themselves targeted by both the Taliban and criminal elements within Afghanistan.
+Fleeing their home in fear for their lives, they also encountered Taliban militants recently released from prison demanding provisions from their doorstep.
 After enduring the harrowing ordeal of hiding in safe houses and abandoned structures, Sami's family found a lifeline through the Shai Fund, where the team facilitated their relocation to a safer country.
-Although leaving your homeland is never easy, now they can begin recovering from the trauma, rebuilding their lives in a place where they can freely practice their faith and raise their family without the constant threat of persecution looming over them.
+Although leaving your homeland is never easy, now they can begin recovering from the trauma, rebuilding their lives in a place where they can freely practice their faith and raise their family without the constant threat of persecution.

 Written by Joshua Bellingham, Shai Fund Communications